Traces on Module Categories over Fusion Categories: Module Traces

 commutes.
 If we choose $\id_{x} \otimes f \in \Hom_{}(x \act (c \act m), x \act n) $ with $f \in \Hom_{}(c \act m,n)$ in the left upper space, the commutativity of the diagram implies $\alpha(\id_{x} \otimes f)=\id_{x} \otimes \alpha(f)$. \end{proof}

-We will now develop a graphical representation for the internal multiplication and show that it equips $\icm{m,m}$ with the structure of an algebra.
+A useful property of the inner hom is that $\icm{m,m}$ has a canonical structure of an algebra in $\Cat{C}$ \cite{Ostrik}.
+Next we present a graphical definition of this structure.
 The internal evaluation morphism $\ev{n,m}: \icm{n,m} \act n \rr m$ (see \cite[Sec.
-3.2.]{Ostrik}) is given by:
+3.2.]{Ostrik}) is defined by:

 This notation is compatible with the notation for $\alpha$ since by flipping the $n$-string we obtain the identity string $\icm{n,m}$.
 The internal multiplication $\mu_{m,n,k}: \icm{n,k} \otimes \icm{m,n} \rr \icm{m,k}$ and the internal unit $\eta_{m}: 1 \rr \icm{m,m}$ are given by